shivenpatel399/shivenpatel399/README.md

 **My Experiences:**
 - Skilled in Computer Science Algorithms
 - Skilled in C++, Python, HTML/CSS, JavaScript, and Java Programming
-- Coded with hardware such as EV3 and Arduino
+- Coded and used hardware - EV3, Arduino, Raspberry PI, VEX, and Spike
 - Former Team Captain for a FLL Robotics Team - Made it to World Festivals
 - Robotics, Electrical and Mechanical Engineering in Science Olympiad - Top Ranker Statewide
 - Vice President of a T50 Nationally-Ranked SciOly Team